vinhyenvodoi98/taio-merkle/README.md

 # Taio Merkle

-A TypeScript library for calculating Merkle roots using BIP340-compatible tagged hashes.
+A TypeScript library for calculating Merkle roots and proofs using BIP340-compatible tagged hashes.

 ## Features

 - BIP340-compatible tagged hash implementation
 - Merkle root calculation for arrays of data
+- Merkle proof generation and verification
 - Separate tags for leaf nodes and branch nodes
 - TypeScript support with type definitions